Can LLMs Make (Personalized) Access Control Decisions?: Results and Findings

-We present and analyze the results of our user study.
-The analysis is structured around our three research questions, which concern the general capability of LLMs to make access control decisions (Section~\ref{sec:results_generic}), the personalization of access control decisions (Section~\ref{sec:results_personalized}), and the design opportunities and tradeoffs (Section~\ref{sec:results_configandsetup}).
+We structure our analysis around our three research questions, which concern the general capability of LLMs to make access control decisions (Section~\ref{sec:results_generic}), the personalization of access control decisions (Section~\ref{sec:results_personalized}), and design opportunities and tradeoffs (Section~\ref{sec:results_configandsetup}).
 For most of our analysis, we consider \texttt{allow} and \texttt{once} as one class.
-This reflects that in a system where each access request is mediated by the access control system, both options would result in granting access to the resource in the scope of the current context.
-It further simplifies the analysis of the data, as \texttt{once} was only a valid answer in a few of the study tasks (scenario tasks for Microphone, Camera, and Location).
+This reflects that in a system where each access request is mediated by an LLM, both options would result in granting access to the resource in the scope of the current context.
+It further simplifies data analysis, as \texttt{once} was only a valid answer in a few of the tasks (scenario tasks for Microphone, Camera, and Location).
 We further excluded \texttt{not sure} and \texttt{would never} answers from the analysis.
-Consequently, as our analysis focuses on the binary decision between \texttt{deny} and \texttt{allow(/once)}, their summed up ratios add up to 100\%.
+Consequently, as our analysis focuses on the binary decision between \texttt{deny} and \texttt{allow(/once)}, their combined ratios add up to 100\%.